 The school's admissions policies should be read in conjunction with the Primary and In-Year Co-ordinated Admissions Schemes and other agreed policies of Devon County Council.
 All policies and procedures seek to comply with the requirements of the School Admissions Code of Practice.

-The school has a Supplementary Information Form (included as an appendix in the admissions policy) which needs to be completed by a priest or minister to be used to provide evidence of religious grounds.
+The school has two Supplementary Information Forms (included as an appendix in the admissions policy) which need to be completed by an appropriate professional to provide evidence of social or medical needs or your priest or minister to be used to provide evidence of religious grounds.

 Our Reception class is part of a Foundation Stage Unit (FSU) alongside the nursery class.
-The FSU is staffed by a team of excellent early years practitioners led by Mrs.Hallett.
+The FSU is staffed by a team of excellent early years practitioners, Mrs Hillier and Ms Tong and their teams.
 The unit was judged to be 'outstanding' by Ofsted in 2012 and has been 'badged' as a high quality provider by the Local Authority.

 Starting School in Reception